 Studying culture through data

 From Monday 19th of July until Friday 23st of July, we will host a full online week of workshops, tutorials and guest lectures.
-In this online course, you get acquainted with some of the (methodological) fundamentals of data practices in the Digital humanities.
+In this online course, you get acquainted with some of the (methodological) fundamentals of data practices in the Digital Humanities.
 You learn how to apply data analysis for research and how to review and inquire the data practices and tools.
 The days will be filled with tutorials and workshops in order to acquire methods and tools.
 The week will also be filled with online lectures by prominent guest speakers from various backgrounds.
 And it does not stop there.
 By the end of the week you’re able to work on a real-world case.
 In small teams you apply your freshly gained skills.